webclinic017/horus/README.md

 ### Where is this project different from other algorithmic trading platforms
 This project has a huge focus on performance and reliability.
-The trading agents that contain your strategy are compiled to binary programs that are tuned for high performance by low level techniques (minimizing heap usage, avoiding vtables, reducing CPU instructions, etc...)
+The trading agents that contain your strategy are compiled to binary programs that are tuned for high performance by low level techniques like
+- minimizing heap usage
+- avoiding vtables
+- reducing CPU instructions
+- avoiding POSIX sockets via kernel-bypass networking

 ## TODOS